jackmulligan-ire/altas/README.md

 ### Creating an initial channel sample

-The `channel-sample.csv` file must be initialised with the following columns: `id,channel_name,date_scraped`.
+The `channel-sample.csv` file must be initialised with the following schema: `id,channel_name,date_scraped`.

 These correspond as follows: